SR80-app/SR80-Manuals/user-manual.md

 No more hunting through the queue for the right item.
 Scan the cylinder, start working.

 **If the scan doesn't find anything:** The sticker hasn't been assigned to any item yet.
 You can assign it right now from any item's detail view — see "Assigning a Tag After Check-In" below.
 If the tag was retired, the app will tell you — see "Scanning Old / Retired Tags" below.
-If the equipment has no active job (closed or totaled), you'll see "No active item found" — creating new jobs is a Front Counter task.
+If the equipment has no active job (closed or junked), you'll see "No active item found" — creating new jobs is a Front Counter task.
 If you accidentally scan a shipping label or other non-shop QR code, you'll see **"Not an SR-80 tag"** — the app knows it's not one of ours because shop tags always start with "SR-".

 **If the sticker is too damaged to scan:** Tap **"Enter code manually"** below the viewfinder frame to type the code directly.
 The code is printed on the sticker label below the QR pattern.
 If the device has no camera or camera access is denied, manual entry is offered as the primary option.